Superstition (1982 film)

-Superstition is a 1982 American supernatural slasher film directed by James W. Roberson and starring James Houghton, Albert Salmi, and Lynn Carlin.
+Superstition is a 1982 supernatural slasher film directed by James W. Roberson and starring James Houghton, Albert Salmi, and Lynn Carlin.
 The plot follows a family who move into a house that was once the site of a witch's execution.
 Though shot in 1981, Superstition was not released in US before 1985.

 In the United Kingdom, the film was banned during the "video nasty" panic, though it would subsequently be released uncut under the title The Witch.

 Plot

 Two young men are brutally murdered by an unseen force in an abandoned house after playing a prank on a young couple outside in their car.
 A short time later, Inspector Sturgess and his partner Hollister visit Reverend David Thompson, a new clergyman assigned to the local parish who is assuming the role of an elderly minister, Reverend Maier.
 The abandoned house being on church's property, Sturgess voices concern about the house being a local dumping ground, and cites the recent murders of the two teenage boys, which he believes are occult-driven, as well as the drownings that have occurred in the pond next to the home.

 David, Maier, Sturgess and Hollister visit the property.
 They meet Arlen, the mute caretaker, who appears to be mentally ill.
 Elvira, Arlen's aging mother, resides in an adjacent bungalow.
 Sturgess suspects Arlen of the recent murders.
 While standing on the pond's dock after chasing Arlen, Hollister is dragged into the water by an unseen assailant.
 Enraged after hearing of David's plans to have the pond drained, Arlen eludes the police and disappears.
 Sturgess and Maier interview Elvira, but she tells them only that Arlen is obeying some mysterious "mistress."

 In the house, David meets Mary, a friendly young girl who claims to have once lived there.
 Maier blesses the building, but is killed by the blade from a table saw in a freak accident.
 Shortly after, the alcoholic Reverend George, his wife Melinda, and their adolescent children Ann, Sheryl, and Justin move into the house as guests of the church.
 On their move-in date, a renovator is killed by a clawed figure who hangs him to death in an elevator shaft inside the home.
 While the children go swimming in the pond, Ann discovers a severed human hand, later determined to be that of Hollister.
 The event results in Ann having a psychological breakdown.